 There are a plethora of options that are available to law graduates of the National Law Universities in India.
 While popular perception of the practice of law, especially with the generation that grew up in the 60s and 70s is that of litigation and practising in courts, the picture today is very different.
 The change has occurred mostly due to a paradigm shift in how law is taught and an increase in specialised practices.
 Given below are some of the various options available to law graduates.

 A lot of corporations have their own legal teams and prefer to do their compliance work by themselves without outsourcing it to other firms.
-Such corporations hire law graduates who can be assured of a career that is specialised in a particular legal field.
+Such corporations hire law graduates who can be assured of a career that is specialized in a particular legal field.

 The judiciary is the most important part of a just state and of course, all judges were once lawyers themselves.
-Law graduates can enter the judiciary right from the start or enter the judiciary after completing the required number of years of practise.
+Law graduates can enter the judiciary right from the start or enter the judiciary after completing the required number of years of practice.

 There are several other careers that one can pick up being in a law school.
 The above are simply indicative and a small list of them.
-Law Graduates from the NLUs also choose the civil services as a viable option.
+Law Graduates from the NLUs also choose civil services as a viable option.
 Several graduates have begun entering the fields of management consultancy and investment banking as well.
 Another trend that has caught up in the past decade or so has been that of entrepreneurship and in fact, many successful ventures have been started right when students were in college!
-As always, a higher education and academia are also popular choices amongst those who are interested in the academic side of the law.
+As always, higher education and academia are also popular choices amongst those who are interested in the academic side of the law.

 The possibilities after an education at an NLU are virtually endless.
-The atmosphere, peer group, alumni and faculty are all factors that aid in helping a student make a sound choice about what he or she would like to do after five years of top quality education.
+The atmosphere, peer group, alumni and faculty are all factors that aid in helping a student make a sound choice about what he or she would like to do after five years of top-quality education.